fneb/ukpolymc/README.md

 * * If your computer has 8GB of RAM or more, increase Minecraft's RAM to 4GB.
 * Back on the "FTB Modpacks" tab, find "FTB Infinity Evolved" in the list.
 You can search for it using the "Filter Settings" button.
 * Select "FTB Infinity Evolved", then on the drop-down that says "Recommended", select "3.1.0".
 * Once you have FTB Infinity Evolved selected, and 3.1.0 selected on the version drop-down, click Launch in the lower-right.
-The first time you do this, it will download Minecraft and the mod pack for you!
+The first time you do this, it will download Minecraft and the mod pack for you before launching the game.

+## Launching Minecraft

+Modded Minecraft takes a *long* time to launch.
+It may crash during the first time you launch it - try launching it again, and if it still struggles then reach out to Fneb or MGrey on Discord for help.

+Eventually, you'll get to the main menu.
+Most of the Options are fine, but you may want to turn the music to 0 and turn down the master volume to a low value if you want to use voice chat with others whilst playing or listen to your own music.

+Otherwise, click on the Multiplayer button, then click on "Add server".
+Enter in the following details:

+* Server Name: UK Poly Discord MC
+* Server Address:

+Then click Done.
+Then, connect!